 - There should be sufficient notice of any change (especially if above inflation), preferably 18-24 months, given industry’s product budget cycle.
 Anything under 12 months is certain to give rise to costs that industry cannot pass on.
 Thus, in effect it is the tour operator’s margin that is taxed.

 - Consultation should be sufficiently wide and carried out with real intent to find a solution that addresses the stated problem.
-(The Scottish Government are currently reviewing whether local governments should be given the authority to implement a transient visitor levy, a form of tourist tax, and we welcome their thorough review and expected public consultation in 2019).

 - Any such tax should be easy to pay, collect and remit by visitors and commercial accommodation providers.